clevaway/kemeet/README.md

 - You can even share your screen if you are using it on desktop!
 - Share it with friends and family, have fun as you use it!

+## Features
+- 100% free and open-source
+- No account needed
+- Unlimited users
+- Chat and video streaming in real-time (building chat)
+- Screen sharing to present documents, slides, and more
+- Everyting is peer-to-peer thanks to webrtc.

 ## Tech stack